-This will paste the "DCIM" folder (and all the image files it contains) into your "Documents" folder.
+This will paste the "DCIM" folder (and all the image files it contains) into your "Documents" (Windows 8, Windows 7, Windows Vista) or "My Documents" (Windows XP) folder.
 You now have a copy of the files that are in camera memory on your computer.

-9. After you finish copying images, disconnect the camera from the computer.
+After you finish copying images, disconnect the camera from the computer.